polzdgl/BaseApp/README.md

    git clone hhttps://github.com/polzdgl/BaseApp.git
    ```
 2. Open the solution in your IDE of choice.
-3. Navigate to the `BaseApp.API` project and update the connection string in `appsettings.json`:
+3. Navigate to the `BaseApp.Server` project and update the connection string in `appsettings.json`:

    ```json
    {